 Professor Laurence Scott

 This course traces the evolution of ‘imagined’ London as the setting and inspiration for literary works, from the mid-nineteenth century to the present.
 A key theme is the way in which London writers have responded to periods of extreme violence.
 We will consider, for example, Dickens’s articulation of the French Revolution, Modernist expressions of the horrors of the First World War, and how London writers past and present have represented the rise of European fascism and the subsequent terror of the Blitz.
 Students will explore the city in ways complementary to course material, while being introduced to important concepts in urban literary studies.

-Approach: Experiential Education (EE)
+Making Connections: Experiential Education (EE)